makman568/algofun/pq/traffic/consensus_traffic.md

 ## 10. Implications for Post-Quantum Upgrades

-For Falcon Envelope bandwidth calculations, the empirically observed **~720-1,045 messages per round** is the correct input.
+For Falcon Envelope bandwidth calculations, the **theoretical total of ~1,084 messages per round** (607 core + 477 pipelined) provides the appropriate conservative upper bound.
+The empirical data validates that this theoretical calculation accurately models real network behavior, with observed totals (~1,077) closely matching the theoretical prediction.

+Using the theoretical maximum ensures:
+- **Conservative capacity planning**: Provisions for unoptimized worst-case
+- **Reproducible estimates**: Anyone can verify from protocol parameters
+- **Topology independence**: Not dependent on node position or observation artifacts

+**Bandwidth projections:**
 - **Per-envelope overhead**: 1.3-1.8 KB (Falcon-1024 signature + metadata)
-- **Daily bandwidth (envelopes only)**: **~27-54 GB/day**
+- **Daily bandwidth (envelopes only)**: 1,084 × 1.5 KB × 30,316 rounds/day ≈ **49 GB/day**
+- **Range**: ~42-59 GB/day (using 1.3-1.8 KB envelope sizes)
-- **Total relay bandwidth (baseline + envelopes)**: **~30-62 GB/day**, assuming today’s 3-8 GB/day baseline continues
+- **Total relay bandwidth (baseline + envelopes)**: **~45-67 GB/day**, assuming today's 3-8 GB/day baseline continues

 ## 11. Conclusion

-This paper provides a robust model for understanding Algorand's consensus traffic by separating the **theoretical profile** from the **empirically observed reality**.
-The theoretical count (≈607 core messages) is derived from first principles, while the observed bandwidth (~720-1,045 concurrent messages) is the practical result of in-protocol optimizations like **threshold termination** and the inclusion of pipelined traffic.
-This dual perspective is essential for accurate network capacity planning and analysis.
+This paper provides a robust model for understanding Algorand's consensus traffic through theoretical derivation and empirical validation.
+The **theoretical total of ~1,084 messages per round** (607 core + 477 pipelined) represents the maximum message generation from first principles, derived from protocol parameters and stake distribution.
+The empirical data confirms this model is accurate, with observed message totals (~1,077) closely matching the theoretical prediction.

+For capacity planning and protocol upgrades, the theoretical maximum provides a conservative, reproducible upper bound that is topology-independent and verifiable by anyone with access to the protocol parameters and stake distribution.
+The close alignment between theory (~1,084) and observation (~1,077) validates that this theoretical calculation accurately models real network behavior while providing appropriate safety margin for worst-case scenarios.

 ---
 ## Appendix: Source Code References